 The majority of students live in the residence halls that are clustered atop two hills overlooking the football field, the lake and the Hollow.
 Finney, Kelley, and Patton make up the East Residence Area.
 Additionally, a number of thematic Program Houses are located along Lakeside Drive.
 The West Residence Area is comprised of Memorial, Moore, and Thomas Halls, and the Townhouses.
-An additional building, Lexington Arms, is located at the southern tip of campus.

-Finney Hall (1961) named for the late Harold P. Finney of Cleveland, a college benefactor and former chairman of the board of trustees, houses 130 first-year and upper-class men and women.
+Finney Hall (1961) named for the late Harold P. Finney of Cleveland, a benefactor and former chairman of the board of trustees, houses 130 first-year and upper-class men and women.

-Kelley Hall (1956) is the largest residence hall on campus and is named for Ruth Kelley Montgomery, wife of 1932-1962 Muskingum College President, Robert Montgomery.
+Kelley Hall (1956) is the largest residence hall on campus and is named for Ruth Kelley Montgomery, wife of 1932-1962 Muskingum President, Robert Montgomery.
 Kelley houses 240 first-year and upper-class men and women.